We estimate that it will take 4-6 weeks to hear whether your grant was accepted.

 Can the grant cover travel visas, passport fees, or visa mailing fees?

-Can I apply for a travel grant individually if I am part of a group travel application?
+Can I apply for a travel grant individually in addition to applying as part of a group travel application?

-- There are four Travel Grant rounds per academic year.
+• There are three Travel Grant rounds per academic year.

 FAQs

 It is currently August, but I know I will be traveling in March of next year.
-There are three application rounds before my travel start date.
+There are two application rounds before my travel start date.
 Can I apply?

-- No. You are only eligible to apply for the two rounds immediately preceding your travel start month (in this case, November and February rounds) and for the two rounds concurrent with or immediately following your travel start month.
+• No. You are only eligible to apply for the one round immediately preceding your travel start month (in this case, the January round) and for the one round concurrent with or immediately following your travel start month (in this case, the April round).

-- Yes, you may receive up to one travel grant per academic year.
+• No, you may receive only one travel grant per academic year.
 The academic year begins in August.

 Can I apply to fund travel which will be taking place after my graduation?

-- No. You must be a student at the time of travel.
+• No. You must be a student at the time of application and travel.

 I am an incoming graduate student enrolled in classes for next semester.
 Can I apply for a travel grant?

-- No. You will be eligible to apply for a Travel Grant starting the semester you are enrolled.
+• No. You will be eligible to apply for a Travel Grant until you are enrolled.

 I am an undergraduate enrolled in a dual or accelerated B.A./M.A. program.
 Am I eligible?